 Ancient myths tell us that gods and goddesses ceased to exist because, over time, they had children with mortals (symbolic of our allowing thoughts of limited thinking).
 Then these children (now being only semi or demi-gods/goddesses) further corrupted the divine genetics by similar means, thus reducing the new offspring to mere heroes (super humans), who then similarly mated with mortals and gave birth to our current race (average humans).
 This is all a metaphor of how we gradually allowed our mind and beliefs to have intercourse with the illusion of materiality, thus causing us to “lose our (divine) minds” and become limited human beings with lives that seem to be out of our control.

 Humans became relatively standardized in terms of our “powers,” when our identity (and therefore our powers) was diminished.
-We became average human beings (laborers, mothers, fathers, artists, etc…) experiencing the illusion of pain and limitation with no apparent way out—other than the hope that if you live several hundreds or thousands of lives properly, we might one day evolve back to the experience of being heroes and then eventually gods and goddesses.
+We became average human beings (laborers, mothers, fathers, artists, etc.) experiencing the illusion of pain and limitation with no apparent way out—other than the hope that if we live several hundreds or thousands of lives properly, we might one day evolve back to the experience of being heroes and then eventually live as gods and goddesses again.
 There were always the exceptions to the rule, of course, wherein some human beings lived as heroes and exhibited a greater abundance of courage, creativity, and intelligence than others.
 But now it’s time for more and more people to recognize their ability to be heroes (masters) and shine their light brightly until they ascend back into the consciousness of being a god/goddess.
-This evolution is our destiny but do we really have to wait for hundreds or thousands of years?
+This evolution is our destiny but do we really have to wait for hundreds or thousands of years for it to arrive?
 Not if we learn to step up and make it a practice to live and behave like true gods and goddesses.